-- White, thick, and strong-smelling = Yeast infection (itching and irritation of the vagina due to an imbalance of bacteria)
+- White, thick, and no smell= Yeast infection (Also, itching and irritation of the vagina due to an imbalance of bacteria)

-- Yellow/green, clumpy, and strong smelling = STI (infection passed via unprotected sex with a partner)
+- Yellow/green, clumpy, and strong smelling = STI (Sexually Transmitted Infection passed via unprotected sex with an infected partner)

-- Gray and strong-smelling = Bacterial vaginosis (discomfort of the vagina due to buildup of certain bacteria)
+- Gray, thin, and fishy-smelling = Bacterial vaginosis ( due to buildup of certain bacteria in the vagina)

 - Pink with no smell = Implantation bleeding (bleeding that occurs before an expected period that could be a sign of pregnancy) or spotting (bleeding between periods)

 - Red with no smell = Cervical polyp (growth on the cervical canal), endometrial cancer (cell growth on the endometrium), or cervical cancer (cell growth on the cervix)